santiaago/caltechx.go/README.md

     * RBF Kernel

 ##Build:
-There is a specific file `week<x>.go` for the work of each week (1 to 8).
+There is a specific directory `week<x>` for the homework of each week (1 to 8).
 To build it run the following command where `x = 1`

-    go build week1.go
+    go get ./week1
 ##Run:
 Similarly you can run the work of a specific week as follows:

+    week1

+##Test:
+    Tests will be slow as they are running the homeworks whom typically have to run multiple "runs" (1000 or more runs) and compute an average.

-    ./week1
+    go test ./week1

 ##Todo: